Eigenstate/psfgen/docs/_build/html/_sources/all_commands.rst.txt

 ==========================

 Unlike TCL, Python is much more naturally object-oriented.
-This means that all psfgen functionality is performed on a Psfgen object that holds the state of the system.
+This means that all psfgen functionality is performed on a PsfGen object that holds the state of the system.
 For example:

 .. code-block:: python

-    from psfgen import Psfgen
+    from psfgen import PsfGen
-    gen = Psfgen()
+    gen = PsfGen()

-Then all commands are done on the Psfgen object.
-The syntax in the following table refers to this generic Psfgen object I've chosen to name ``gen``.
+Then all commands are done on the PsfGen object.
+The syntax in the following table refers to this generic PsfGen object I've chosen to name ``gen``.

 Topology and naming functions
 -----------------------------